FTi130/Avatar-DigitalHumanModeling/Digital Human Modeling.md

 It was coordinated with my colleagues that in this report I will provide only several approaches.
 Feel free to access other information in reports of my colleagues.I will describe Kinect SDK and Computer Vision workflows for capturing human movements.
 Motion capturing, as well as model creation, is a well-known process for all spheres I mentioned above, such as CG or GameDev.
 There are many approaches and these years some more appear.
 I leave a system of marker based tracking and other special pipelines used in a high-ranking digital production.

 Focusing first on Kinect approach.
 Kinect (also known as Project Natal) was created by Microsoft and is a motion-sensing device that uses depth-sensing camera to understand a scene in front of it.
 There is a proprietary software embedded by Microsoft and they continuously develop this project also for their Hololens system.
 However, there is an open SDK that can be used for creating custom extensions.
 One of this developments I mentioned while working on one architectural project which included kinetic rooftop and responsive facades.
-The work of [https://github.com/hodgoong/grasshopper-kinect2](Hojoong Chung) allowed me to represent myself directly in Rhinoceros viewport.
+The work of [Hojoong Chung](https://github.com/hodgoong/grasshopper-kinect2) allowed me to represent myself directly in Rhinoceros viewport.https://github.com/hodgoong/grasshopper-kinect2

-[https://www.youtube.com/watch?v=f3-3cMmveTI](Here) you can see an example of the result.
+[Here](https://www.youtube.com/watch?v=f3-3cMmveTI) you can see an example of the result.
 This way of tracking is not the best in terms of precision.
 You can see in a video that some parts of the body are difficult to track, also the view angle of Kinect restricts motions of a person.

 Last year company ARPM Design and Research presented different approach that involves Xbox and several ML algorithms.
 You can find it [food4rhino.com/en/app/catwalk/](here).